Indians’ Carrasco wins first start since leukemia diagnosis

 With his rotation currently thin due to pitchers testing positive for COVID-19, Royals manager Mike Matheny started reliever Ronald Bolaños (0-1), who gave up two runs in the first and took the loss.

-Carrasco couldn’t have imagined his journey when he took the mound on May 30, 2019, against the Chicago White Sox.
+Carrasco couldn’t have imagined what lie ahead for him and his family when he took the mound on May 30, 2019, against the Chicago White Sox.
 Only days later, he was diagnosed with chronic myeloid leukemia, a blood disorder that threatened his life.

-But he’s back in Cleveland’s rotation, and the sight of him starting warmed everyone who has followed his feel-good return.
+But the affable 33-year-old said a positive mindset has helped him get back doing what he loves most.

+“I went through a lot,” he said.
+“But for me, I never put anything really bad in my mind.
+It’s always something good.
+And that’s what I did from Day 1 until now.”

 Carrasco was in command of the Royals from the outset.
 He allowed two runs and five hits before he was lifted after allowing a leadoff double in the seventh.

-It’s been a remarkable road back for the 33-year-old Carrasco, whose personal battle with the disease bonded his teammates and rallied Indians fans around the pitcher known as “Cookie.”
+It’s been a remarkable road back for Carrasco, whose personal battle with the disease bonded his teammates and rallied Indians fans around the pitcher known as “Cookie.”

-Carrasco’s memorable on-field appearance at last year’s All-Star Game led to an outpouring of support.
-“I Stand For Cookie” T-shirts became a fashion trend around town, and his return as a reliever late last season was the pinnacle of 2019 when the Indians failed to make the playoffs.

-Before Sunday’s game, Indians manager Terry Francona appreciated the significance of Carrasco (1-0) starting again.
+Indians manager Terry Francona appreciated Carrasco’s start and the right-hander’s matter-of-fact approach.

-“The fact that he’s come so far and it’s not just that he’s conquered this and he’s pitching, which is really awesome,” Francona said.
-“He’s trying to win a game for us, and that’s even more awesome.”
+“I don’t mean that disrespectfully,” Francona said.
+“It looked to me like he was just taking the ball to go win.
+And I mean that as a compliment.
+I don’t mean ho-hum.
+I mean he was very professional about it.”

 Carrasco retired the first 10 Royals before giving up a one-out double to Adalberto Mondesi in the fourth.
 But by then, the Indians had scored four times — helped by two Kansas City errors — before Ramírez connected for Cleveland’s first homer of the season to make it 7-1.